Fri, Jun 7, 2013 03:18 PM

-Local law enforcement veteran is unanimous choice to
+Local law enforcement veteran is unanimous choice to head new

 KILLINGTON - Killington's longtime constable Whit Montgomery has

 been named as the town's first chief of police - a job that was

 created in March after the Selectboard approved the formation of a

 new police department in February.
 Killington Town Manager

 Seth Webb made the announcement Tuesday, June 7.

 Montgomery's appointment comes following a full assessment of

 applicants by the hiring committee, made up of Webb, Selectboard

 member Patty McGrath, and Richard Gauthier, executive director of